 "His interrogators told him he could expect lengthy jail- time and be ostracized from his family and the Jewish community," Feldman said.
 "There was no heart string they did not pull, and I suppose that ultimately brought about the tragic end."

-Australian media have reported Zygier was one of at least three Australian-Israeli dual nationals under investigation by the Australian Security Intelligence Organisation in 2010 over suspicions of spying for Israel.
+Australian media have reported that Zygier had been one of at least three Australian-Israeli dual nationals under investigation by the Australian Security Intelligence Organisation over suspicions of spying for Israel.

 In Israel, the possibility a Mossad officer had been treated so harshly drew comparisons to known cases when Israel jailed turncoat spies under blanket secrecy, sometimes lasting years.